tc39/proposal-promise-allSettled/README.md

 ## Why `allSettled`?

 We say that a promise is _settled_ if it is not pending, i.e. if it is either fulfilled or rejected.
+See [_promise states and fates_](https://github.com/domenic/promises-unwrapping/blob/master/docs/states-and-fates.md) for more background on the relevant terminology.

 ## Examples